 The booklets are a series of plain language family court booklets (divorce forms and instructions) to enable parties to better understand and access the court for applications dealing with custody, access, child support or spousal support under the Divorce Act.

-You use an Originating Application when you do not already have an action in the Court of Queen’s Bench, and you want to make an application like the following:
+You use an Originating Application when you do not already have an action in the Court of King’s Bench, and you want to make an application like the following:

 - Judicial Review;

 - Enforcement of a Judgment from outside Alberta;